ledelma2/fetch-de-assessment/README.md

 - Clone the repository to a local directory
 - Verify Docker Desktop and Python3 have been installed with commands added to your system PATH
 - Verify the docker engine is up, running, and accessible
-- Open a terminal/command prompt/powershell window and navigate to the repository you cloned
+- Open a terminal, command prompt, or powershell window and navigate to the cloned repository
 - Run the `run_pipeline.py` python script to begin enviornment setup
-- When finished running the pipeline press any key in the terminal/command prompt/powershell window and the enviornment will teardown
+    - For Windows the command is `python run_pipeline.py`
+    - For Mac/Linux the command is `python3 run_pipeline.py`

 ## TODO
-- Ask about using version 3 of docker
-    - Docker Swarm
-    - Compose file healthchecks
 - [x] Create single point of entry script
     - Python3
     - [x] Runs the setup for Windows